NeilDegruthTR/crypto-coprocessor/README.md

 A cryptographic coprocessor (CCP) written in Verilog HDL.

-**IMPORTANT: It works on behavioral simulation but the synthesis never finishes because DSA verification block contains multiple amounts of 2048 bit D-FF and latches.**
+**IMPORTANT: It works on behavioral simulation but the synthesis never finishes because DSA verification block contains multiple amounts of 2048 and 4096 bit D-FF and latches.**

 ## File contents:
 - `docs` folder contains documents about CCP.